AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

 - this line checks if the user has enough balance
 - if not, revert the transaction and show the custom error message with real values
 - this version is cheaper in gas
-- and it provides more info then
+- and it provides more info then just showing "insufficient balance"